Digital support for businesses

 Embracing digital technology offers many benefits for businesses, including the ability to engage with customers directly, to develop new processes and products, and to sell these products to a global market, 24 hours a day at relatively low cost.

-In our digital strategy, Realising Scotland's full potential in a digital world, we set out to:
+In our digital strategy, Realising Scotland's full potential in a digital world (March 2017), we set out to:

 - launch a new Digital Growth Fund to address the current lack of people with the necessary digital skills